mantasmarcinkus/transend/README.md

 ## tran/send
-The project idea I got was when I needed to get a link from my phone to my computer and I was already looking for a side project to develop (I usually did using this kind of route:
+The project idea I got was when I needed to get a link from my phone to my computer and I was already looking for a side project to develop.
+I usually did using this kind of route:
 Phone -> Share to Google Keep -> Open Browser -> Google Keep web page -> Click on the link.

 Note: I haven't looked for application that can do it, because I wanted to do it :)

 ## How to run
-To jump start this project:
+To jump start this project I used this:
 [https://developers.google.com/drive/v3/web/quickstart/nodejs](https://developers.google.com/drive/v3/web/quickstart/nodejs)
 - **client_secret.json** should be obtained
 Run these commands: